Erik-White/ColonyScanalyser/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](docs/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read the [contribution guidelines](docs/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/erik-white/scanalyser/tags).
+For the versions available, see the [releases](https://github.com/Erik-White/ColonyScanalyser/releases).

 ## License

-This project is licensed under the GPLv3 - see the [LICENSE](LICENSE) file for details
+This project is licensed under the GPLv3 - see the [licence](LICENSE) file for details

 ## Acknowledgments